cxcloud/cxcloud-documentation/getting-started/prepare-your-environment.md

 $ brew install kubernetes-cli
 ```

-CXCloud cli uses Kops to create and configure your Kubernetes cluster.
+CXCloud CLI uses Kops to create and configure your Kubernetes cluster.
 You can install it on your Mac using `homebrew`:

 ```bash
 $ brew update && brew install kops